 Getting invited to an interview is a fantastic achievement – you are now in the fortunate position of being able to present and sell yourself with the hope of receiving a job offer.
-Here are some top tips for staying in control during your interview and making the most of the opportunity you have been given.
+Here are some top tips for staying in control during your interview, making the most of the opportunity you have been given and landing that entry-level job.

 Do your research before your interview